rich98/redhat_ubuntu_audit/README.md

 # auditscript3.6.0(public).sh

+OS notws.
+For some tools to work on debian based systems such as ubuntu and raspbian PI make sure net-tools and dns utils are installed

+sudo apt(-get) install net-tools sudo apt(-get) install dnsutils

 Fixes
 fix an error with find when looking for log4j - find / -type f -name log4j* | grep log4j* >> $output_file